The Language Agnostic Anatomy of a Source Code File

 This is not rocket

 appliances science.
 This is disciplined and consistent code sectionalization regardless of programming language.
-Ideally, implementing this approach results in a UX boost for source code authors.
+Ideally, implementing this approach results in a DX boost.

 Many developers (in one form or another) already sectionalize each code file they author.
 I notice however that some developers do not (my old-developer-self included).
 This lack of sectionalization irks me.
 It irks me more when I switch to authoring in another language where the sectionalization is either absent or inconsistent from the language previous.
 In times like these, I pay a greater "mental tax" than that which is inherent to the language context switch itself.